ComposableFi/composable-vm/mantis/blackbox/README.md

 Use schemas from Neutron/Skip/Osmosis as needed.

-Code as simples web service most popular in data science people named ???.
+Code as simples web service most popular in data science people named FastAPI.

 ### Data